 Students can help make a good first impression with their faculty by showing up prepared for each class.
 That means having read the appropriate material before class, but also being aware of all the details of the course syllabus.
 The course syllabus is essentially the contract for the class – it tells students what the assignments are and when they are due, when tests/papers/quizzes are due, whether there is an attendance or class participation policy, what the grading system is, etc. So if a student emails a professor to say “what happens if I miss class today?” and there is a clearly-stated attendance policy on the syllabus, that student is revealing that they have not done their homework in knowing their obligations for the class.

-Professors also like to see students during their office hours.
-Encourage your student to visit his/her professors and to get to know them as people, not just as faculty members.
-Wonderful friendships can develop from the casual visit to office hours, where student and faculty member discuss and share ideas and discover mutual interests.
+Professors also like to connect with students during their office hours (regular hours each week that are set aside for students to drop in and talk to their faculty).
+Encourage your student to utilize office hours to get to know their professors as people, not just as faculty members.
+Wonderful friendships can develop when students and faculty members discuss and share ideas and discover mutual interests.

 Sometimes first year students do not want to go to office hours and ask for help because they feel like they “ought to know” how to do well in their classes, and they are embarrassed that the professor might think less of them.
 Most Wake students are accustomed to being shining stars in high school; perhaps they haven’t ever struggled academically.
 Suddenly they’re in classes with peers who are just as good (or better) than they are.
 This can hurt some students’ confidence.
 Should this happen to your Deac, you can remind them that the smartest students are those who ask for assistance when they need it.